Alcohol & substance misuse – advice for all

 Re-Solv founded in 1984, Re-Solv is the UK’s leading agency working to end volatile substance abuse and support those whose lives are affected by these and other ‘legal’ highs (such as gases, aerosols, petrol, glues, solvents, poppers, laughing gas, ‘legal highs’); find out more on their website www.re-solv.org

 Further research and learning

-- Parents who misuse substances: learning from case reviews on the website at www.nspcc.org.uk/parents-misuse-substances
+- information and learning from case reviews about parents who misuse substances can be found on the NSPCC website at learning.nspcc.org.uk/learning-from-case-reviews/parents-misuse-substances/

 Department of Health